JaimyTuin223/character.ai-bot/README.md

 - Easy setup!
 - Support via discord server.

+I will be adding some more fixes and changes in the near future!

 ## Getting the required data
 Before the installation we need to get some tokens and IDs for the bot to function.